eideasy/wp-official-eid-plugin/readme.txt

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,
-Use shortcode [contract id="123ABC"] to create document sign page.
-Get the actual contract ID value from id.eideasy.com
+Use shortcode [contract id="123ABC"] to create document signing page.
+Get the actual contract ID value from https://id.eideasy.com

 Since Wordpress needs user e-mail and e-mail for users is not part of the data received during identification then fake e-mail is created.
 Change the new user account e-mail with add_filter() and filter eideasy_new_user_email.
 By default email will be idcode@local.localhost